alexharri/website/posts/search-git-commits.md

 <@text400>...over 400 more commits</@>
 ```

-Hmm... these are all recent commits. `git log` orders commits from most recent to oldest by default.
-We want to find the earliest mentions of `distDir` so we'd like the older commits to come first.
+Hmm... these are all very recent commits.
+As we touched on earlier, `git log` orders commits from newest to oldest by default.
+Since we want to find the earliest mentions of `distDir` we can use the handy `--reverse` option to get the oldest commits first:

-`git log` has a handy `--reverse` flag just for that purpose.

 ```
 <@text200>▶</@> <@text400>git log</@> <@cli-arg>-S</@> <@token.string>"distDir"</@> <@cli-arg>--oneline --reverse</@>